shubhangisuman/Articulate/README.md

-# Articulate - A blogging platform.
+# Articulate - A blogging website.
 - Create an account / Login to your account.
 - Write, Post, Edit and Like Articles.
 - Tag your articles to keywords.